 It is important that when you are injured on the job, you immediately tell your supervisor so that medical treatment may be authorized and a Workers' Compensation claim filed.
 If the injury is not reported immediately, you may be denied the right to compensation.
 Refer to the Workers' Compensation Policy for additional details, including time lost from work and required forms.

-Step 2: Have the treating physician complete a Physician's Report and ask that all statements and reports be sent to the USC Upstate Human Resources Office, located at 800 University Way, Spartanburg, SC 29303.
-If your doctor says you must miss work due to the injury, complete a Workers' Compensation Benefits Election form, located at the bottom of the Employee Injury Report, stating whether you want to use annual leave and/or sick leave, or receive Workers' Compensation.
+The injured employee and his/her supervisor complete the USC Employee and Supervisor Reports.
+Fax the completed forms, along with the Physician's Report , to CompEndium Services at 877-710-2667.
+If the doctor states you must miss work due to the injury, complete a Workers' Compensation Benefits Election form, located at the bottom of the Employee Injury Report, stating whether you want to use annual leave and/or sick leave, or receive Workers' Compensation.

 All such injuries MUST be reported to the supervising faculty member and the charge person in the affiliated facility for investigation and identification of the source, if known.
 (If the exposure occurs in a health care facility, both the charge nurse & infection preventionist are to be notified for further investigation & testing of the source patient.)
 All follow-up visits for this type of injury are to occur at the Occupational Health Center in Spartanburg.